MIT-LCP/mimic-website/README.md

 ## Note on deploying the website

-Automatic builds are not yet implemented.
+Automatic builds have not yet been implemented.
 Currently deploys using the method described at: http://www.andrewcodispoti.com/deploy-process/